 The statement The senior managers do a good job explaining the reasons behind important decisions is a new question we started using during the first lockdown in 2020.
 Alongside this we saw visibility, listening and trust increase (small movements but significant).

-Normally, we convert most questions’ results into scores and run other analysis against the scores.
+Normally, we convert most questions’ results into scores (each answer is assigned a value between 0 and 100, the score is the average).
+We then run other analysis against the scores.
 The 2 lowest scores in the UK Workplace Study are:

 We frequently see these statements amongst the lowest scoring statements in an organisation’s employee survey (and if pay doesn’t feature then something else will really be standing out instead).
 What is most important though will differ between organisations, where people are and the roles they perform.
 These differences might also be found across the Organisation itself, for example office based staff compared to field engineers, or clinical staff and admin.